unmacaque/spring/projects/messaging/kafka/README.md

 # kafka

-Start a Kafka broker that listens on `localhost:9092`, e.g. by using the [confluentinc/cp-kafka](https://hub.docker.com/r/confluentinc/cp-kafka/) Docker image.
+Start a Kafka broker, for example by using the [apache/kafka](https://hub.docker.com/r/apache/kafka) Docker image.

+    docker run -d --name broker -p 9092 apache/kafka:latest

+Once the container is started, start the Spring Boot applications in this order.

 1. Start the `consumer` application
 2. Start the `producer` application